How I Live on just $12,000 a year

 but you will still need some income to pay for things that you can't barter.
 Other alternatives are having more people move in with you to share expenses, but be aware that many places have limits on how many unrelated people can live together in one household.

 - I Replaced incandescent bulbs and fixtures with compact fluorescent bulbs and fixtures.
 I would do this even before the existing bulbs burn out, you can always use the old, but still working bulbs as spares for infrequently used lights.
+2015 UPDATE: LED household lamps have now come down in price enough to make them cost effectve.
+LED bulbs have an even longer life than CFLs, and come to full brightness right away.

 The manufactures of compact fluorescent bulbs have finally worked out how to make the bulbs roughly the same size as what they replace, so you generally won't have to replace the whole fixture.
 After this, I was using less electricity living in my house than the former occupant who was only there three days a week!